mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 tags: [AngularJS]
 ---

-Consts, values, factories, services, providers and directives; pretty confusing when you first start working with Angluar. [@mhevery](https://twitter.com/mhevery) wrote up a nice comparison [here](https://groups.google.com/forum/#!msg/angular/56sdORWEoqg/b8hdPskxZXsJ) that really helped me make sense of most of these concepts (Values, factories, services and providers). [@liormessinger](https://twitter.com/liormessinger) wrote up a fantastic SO answer explaining his comparison [here](http://stackoverflow.com/a/15666049/126068).
+Consts, values, factories, services, providers and directives; pretty confusing when you first start working with Angluar. [@mhevery](https://twitter.com/mhevery) wrote up a nice comparison [here](https://groups.google.com/forum/#!msg/angular/56sdORWEoqg/b8hdPskxZXsJ) that really helped me make sense of most of these concepts (Values, factories, services and providers at least). [@liormessinger](https://twitter.com/liormessinger) also wrote up a fantastic SO answer explaining [@mhevery](https://twitter.com/mhevery)'s comparison [here](http://stackoverflow.com/a/15666049/126068).
 The following is yet another overview that also includes consts and decorators (Based on Angular 1.2.0).
-All these combined make up the [$provide service](http://code.angularjs.org/1.2.0/docs/api/AUTO.$provide) ([src](https://github.com/angular/angular.js/blob/v1.2.0/src/auto/injector.js#L269)).
+All these combined make up the [$provide service](http://code.angularjs.org/1.2.0/docs/api/AUTO.$provide).
+The name soup is pretty confusing and IMO makes it harder to grok than it should be so hopefully this discussion will help clear it up.

-### Providers (docs | src)
+### Providers ###

-The name soup is pretty confusing and IMO makes it harder to grok than it should be.
 Conceptually Angular has an IoC container that only supports a singelton lifecycle.
 IoC containers typically allow you to register either instances or factories that create instances.
 All that should sound familiar if you come from .NET or Java and use an IoC container.
 Internally Angular's IoC container only allows you register a *provider* (in Angular parlance).
 A provider is essentially a *factory* that can create an instance:

 ```js
 {